Georgiana McCrae: Melbourne (1851–1867)

-Her departure from Arthur's Seat led to a rupture in her relationship with her husband.
+Her departure from Arthurs Seat led to a rupture in her relationship with her husband.
 He became a Police Magistrate in Alberton, Gippsland, and later transferred to the same post in Kilmore.
-Georgiana and her four young daughters lived in a rented house in La Trobe Street West, Melbourne.
+Georgiana and her four young daughters lived in a rented house in La Trobe Street, Melbourne.
 Except for a few weeks at the end of his life, she and Andrew were not to live together again.

 Melbourne had been transformed by the recent discovery of gold at various locations in Victoria (once a district of New South Wales, now a separate colony).
 Georgiana greatly enjoyed the intellectuals who brought to Melbourne ‘the sense of the living world of art and literature which books and newspapers from Britain could not adequately convey’.
 This included landscape painters who would subsequently become famous: Nicholas Chevalier and Eugene von Guerard.
 In 1856 she met a woman as talented as her, Louisa Anne Meredith, who was a painter, poet and writer.
 They stayed friends until Georgiana's death.

 Despite the artistic and intellectual stimulus of gold-rush Melbourne, McCrae seemed to have done little of her own painting for the next two decades, except for a portrait of Meredith and two studies of another friend, Edith Howitt.
 In 1857 she exhibited with the Victorian Society of Fine Arts, gaining praise for her talent, but these may have been works completed decades earlier.
 Her biographer has suggested that the stresses of her life and marriage, with its pattern of displacement, may have left her inner self ‘too fragile for creativity’.

 In January 1864, the Duchess Elizabeth died.
 She had spent the last decades of her life engaged in church politics and evangelical work.
 After many years of expecting a bequest, based on her father’s unsigned will, Georgiana was shocked to find she had been left nothing.
 Moreover, it limited her sons’ prospects to whatever they could do for themselves in the colony.
 Georgiana coped with her anger by writing down her memories of Gordon Castle, perhaps her way of reaffirming her identity as the daughter of the Duke of Gordon.
 She also copied out her journals from 1838 to 1845, possibly editing out some of her past as well as making additions to it.
 At this time, somewhat remarkably, she also sought advice on divorcing Andrew, but the law on judicial separation was too narrow to allow this.
 Instead, on his retirement as Police Magistrate in Kilmore in 1867, Andrew left for Britain and stayed away for seven years.